OffchainLabs/genesis-file-generator/README.md

 Deployed at `0x29fcB43b46531BcA003ddC8FCB67FFE91900C762` using CREATE2.

 Source code available at https://github.com/safe-global/safe-smart-account/blob/v1.4.1/contracts/SafeL2.sol .

 This contract is deployed using the Safe Singleton Factory.

+#### How to verify the creation bytecode and the target address

+Follow the building instructions of the repository and obtain the creation bytecode in the artifacts json file.

+The target address can be verified in the [Safe deployments](https://github.com/safe-global/safe-deployments?tab=readme-ov-file#deployments-overview) repository.

+### SafeProxyFactory v1.4.1

+Deployed at `0x4e1DCf7AD4e460CfD30791CCC4F9c8a4f820ec67` using CREATE2.

+Source code available at https://github.com/safe-global/safe-smart-account/blob/v1.4.1/contracts/proxies/SafeProxyFactory.sol .

+This contract is deployed using the Safe Singleton Factory.